A Young Adult steampunk murder mystery… with witches

 Follow well-meaning fop, Milligan Clodthorpe, on an adventure of world-building and word-play.

 Milligan faces the social challenges of any modern Gentleman Arachnid and more than a few particular to his current situation – namely trying to pass as Human with only a half-forgotten degree in Human Culture (BA) to rely on.

-In Coolwood’s first book, The Unexpected Death of a Soldier, Lt Carlson, Medic Isolde and Engineer Lucy come to terms with the end of society as they know it.
+In Coolwood’s first book, The Suicide Machines, Lt Carlson, Medic Isolde and Engineer Lucy come to terms with the end of society as they know it.
 As their civilisation crumbles under revolution and fanaticism they face difficult decisions.

 What is the future of humankind?
 Can Humanity ever trust help from extra-terrestrials again?
 What makes a human, human?
 What makes you, you?